jmuehlig/perf-cpp/README.md

 ---

-## Other Noteworthy Profiling Projects
+## Further Profiling Projects
 While *perf-cpp* is dedicated to providing developers with clear insights into application performance, it is part of a broader ecosystem of tools that facilitate performance analysis.
 Below is a non-exhaustive list of some other valuable profiling projects:

 * [PAPI](https://github.com/icl-utk-edu/papi) offers access not only to CPU performance counters but also to a variety of other hardware components including GPUs, I/O systems, and more.
+* [Likwid](https://github.com/RRZE-HPC/likwid) is a collection of several command line tools for benchmarking, including an extensive [wiki](https://github.com/RRZE-HPC/likwid/wiki).
+* [PerfEvent](https://github.com/viktorleis/perfevent) provides lightweight access to performance counters, facilitating streamlined performance monitoring.
 * Intel's [Instrumentation and Tracing Technology](https://github.com/intel/ittapi) allows applications to manage the collection of trace data effectively when used in conjunction with [Intel VTune Profiler](https://www.intel.com/content/www/us/en/developer/tools/oneapi/vtune-profiler.html).
-* [PerfEvent](https://github.com/viktorleis/perfevent) provides lightweight access to performance counters, facilitating streamlined performance monitoring.
 * For those who prefer a more hands-on approach, the [perf_event_open](https://man7.org/linux/man-pages/man2/perf_event_open.2.html) system call can be utilized directly without any wrappers.

 ## Resources about (Perf-) Profiling